The Cracks in Everything

-Last weekend my wife and kids went to England for a few days, celebrating an early Diwali with their nani and nana.
-I was de rodríguez—a colloquial phrase for a husband who stays home while his family go on vacation, like the titular character from the 1965 movie "El Cálido Verano del Sr. Rodríguez."
+Last weekend, my wife and kids went to England for a few days to celebrate an early Diwali with their nani and nana.
+I was ”de rodríguez”—a colloquial Spanish phrase for a husband who stays home while his family go on vacation, named after the titular character from the 1965 movie "El Cálido Verano del Sr. Rodríguez."

 I was planning a tame one: dinners with friends, a walk in the mountains, reading and writing in a quiet, tidy house.
 But late Thursday evening my phone buzzed: a friend, in line at Madrid passport control, jetlagged from LA—a “reverse rodríguez”, in a foreign city, with a weekend to himself.

-"So we’re both kid-free.
+We were both kid-free.
 Less than 3 hours apart.
-And I've never been to Madrid ..."
+And I'd never been to Madrid …

-Nietzsche famously said "what doesn’t kill you makes you stronger."
-It's a borderline cliché.
-But it's a phrase that continues to feel visceral—it speaks to progress, healing and resilience.
-Thinking about our conversation on the train home, watching a golden sun setting over the sandy vistas of central Spain, my mind lept to broken ceramics, and the Japanese art of kintsugi.
+Nietzsche famously said, "What doesn’t kill you makes you stronger."
+It's borderline cliché.
+But it's a phrase that remains popular because it resonates as a profound human truth.
+It speaks to progress, healing and resilience.
+Thinking about our conversation on the train back to Barcelona, watching a golden sun setting over the sandy vistas of central Spain, my mind leapt to broken ceramics, and the Japanese art of kintsugi.

-For the uninitiated: when a pot breaks, the easiest thing to do is throw it away1.
-If it's one you like, maybe you'll bust out the Super Glue to try and make it "good as new."
-But practitioners of kintsugi use a lacquer mixed with of powdered gold to repair the item, making the repair inseparable from the object (in Japanese 金継ぎ literally translates as "golden joining.")
+For the uninitiated: when a pot breaks, the easiest thing to do is throw it away.1 If it's one you like, maybe you'll bust out the Super Glue in an attempt to make it "good as new."
+But practitioners of kintsugi will create a lacquer mixed with powdered gold to repair the item, making the repair inseparable from the object itself (in Japanese 金継ぎ literally translates as "golden joining.")

-The object becomes more compelling than it ever was.
-It is imbued with a sense of history.
-A new beauty, where the breakage becomes part of the story, and the process of repair becomes as important as the craft of construction.
+What was broken is reborn anew, more compelling than it once was.
+It is imbued with a sense of history, a new beauty, where the breakage becomes part of the story, and the process of repair becomes as important as the craft of construction.

-Bonnie Kemske, author of Kintsugi: The Poetic Mend said it is "an intimate metaphoric narrative of loss and recovery, breakage and restoration, tragedy and the ability to overcome it [...] it speaks of fortitude, uniqueness and the beauty in survival, leading us to a respectful acceptance of loss and hardship."
+Bonnie Kemske, author of Kintsugi: The Poetic Mend called it "an intimate metaphoric narrative of loss and recovery, breakage and restoration, tragedy and the ability to overcome it.
+It speaks of fortitude, uniqueness and the beauty in survival, leading us to a respectful acceptance of loss and hardship."

 As men, we hide our weaknesses away.
-We pretend they don't exist, or work quickly to fix them, doing our darndest to ensure they're invisible to all.
-But these cracks are the making of us—proof that we're fallible, that we can come back from whatever we’re dealt.
-We each have a set of scars, unique to us, and it's only by exposing them, and making our repairs visible to the world, that we help others do the same.
+We pretend they don't exist, or work quickly to fix them, working hard to ensure they're invisible to all.
+But these cracks are the making of us—proof that we're fallible, that we can come back from whatever bad hand we’re dealt.
+We each have a set of scars unique to us, and it's only by exposing them, and making our repairs visible to the world, that we help others do the same.

-Keeping my golden seams visible reminds me how far I've come, and the work it took to get there: the support of my wife, friends and family; my time in conversational therapy; the weekly therapy of this newsletter, showing my cracks to you all; my explorations in meditation and mycology; the conversations with those who show their breakages to me.
+Keeping my golden seams visible reminds me how far I've come, and the work it took to get there: the support of my wife, friends and family; my time in private therapy and the weekly public therapy of this newsletter; my explorations in meditation and mycology; the conversations with others who reveal their repairs to me.